-GARN FREE EBOOK WEEK: Beyond Grades: A Series on Grading and Feedback by Russ Walsh
+GARN FREE EBOOK DOWNLOAD: Beyond Grades: A Series on Grading and Feedback by Russ Walsh

-Welcome to the Garn Press Free Ebook series featuring our recommended free ebook from the Garn library.
-Today’s recommended free ebook: Beyond Grades: A Series on Grading and Feedback by author Russ Walsh.
-In addition to offering Beyond Grades: A Series on Grading and Feedback as a free ebook we’ve marked down A Parent’s Guide to Public Education in the 21st Century: Navigating Education Reform to Get the Best Education for My Child, on SALE, paperback book 20% off on Amazon, $15.95.
+In addition to offering Beyond Grades: A Series on Grading and Feedback as a free ebook we’ve marked down A Parent’s Guide to Public Education in the 21st Century: Navigating Education Reform to Get the Best Education for My Child, on SALE 30% off on Amazon.

 Garn education books value imagination, creativity, originality, and innovation.
 We are convinced that all those who work for the common good in the caring professions must be supported – especially public school teachers.
 Beyond Grades: A Series on Grading and Feedback is essential reading for public school teachers who are resisting the corporatization of public education.
 This FREE ebook, Beyond Grades, is an adaptation from the web series on grading and feedback by author Russ Walsh.
 It includes four sections:

 - Beyond Grades Part One: “The Mis-Measure of Schools and School Children”

 - Beyond Grades Part Two: “How Am I Doing?”

 - Beyond Grades Part Three: “How is My Child Doing?”